 The attributes in the upper and lower left quadrants are of lower importance to your students.
 How well you perform in these areas will have less impact on your students’ satisfaction.
 You should not expend your limited resources on these factors.

 How Do I Conduct Key Driver Analysis?

-Key Driver Analysis is a value-added statistical analysis package integrated into the Program Roadmap & Market Trends Reports for all of the MBA Lifecycle surveys.
+Key Driver Analysis is a value-added statistical analysis package integrated into the Program Roadmap & Market Trends Reports for all of the Percept Research GME Lifecycle surveys.
 The KDA provides graphical quadrant analysis of the MBA program based on program performance compared to derived importance to student loyalty.
-(Note: The KDA for the MBA Student Entry Survey is based on stated importance.)
+(Note: The KDA for the GME Student Entry Survey is based on stated importance.)

 An importance-performance map is generated for each dimension within the survey (e.g., Faculty, Curriculum, Teaching Methods, Course Areas, Professional Development, Operations/Administration, etc.).